 The issue as to whether children should attend summer school is a complicated one.
 Some students, particularly from middle school onward may not have a choice if they have failed a class during the regular school year.
 They have to do enough to make up a failing grade or their ability to graduate from their grade, or from high school can be imperiled.

 Other times, teachers in lower grades recommend summer school to parents when students are flunking in a particular subject or exhibiting overall poor performance in school.
+After all, you can't really expect kids to learn complex subjects like functions, trigonometry, or geometry in under a year.
+As a parent, you have the option to enroll them in summer school or find them a private tutor who can help.
 An alternate scenario is that a parent feels a child would benefit from school during the summer, but the school isn’t necessarily supportive of this.
 Some private schools don’t offer summer schools, but children may be able to attend classes through their public school district.

 In a situation where you have no choice, there really isn’t much to answer unless you want your child not to graduate or move up to the next grade.
 Yet in lower grades you mostly have the option to refuse summer school, and you may have specific reasons for refusal.
 A child who visits a second parent in another state or area of the country during the summer may pose a very good reason why the child shouldn’t attend summer school, particularly when it is a choice and not a requirement.